hwar042/cruise-controller/README.md

 | --- | --- |
 | Cruise Control is Off | `Throttle = Accelerator Sensor` |
 | Cruise Control is on | `Throttle Command = regulated output` |

+## How To Run Code:
+Must be on a Linus system.
+To run through the terminal, the code must be located locally (NOT IN A SHARED FOLDER), and the following commands must be run from the appropriate project directory:
+- make CruiseControl.xes
+- ./CruiseControl.xes